EthanHolman/coup-game/README.md

 Otherwise, game is now waiting for one of the following events: [confirmAction, challenge, or block]:

 - confirmAction: executes `currentEvent` (if action is targeted, targetPlayer must confirm. if not, then currentPlayer confirms)
+- challenge: does currentPlayer have required card for `currentEvent.data.action`?
+  - yes → challenger loses card; Execute `currentEvent`; currentPlayer discards the required card and draws a new one; end of turn.
-- challenge: does `currentEvent.user` have required card for `currentEvent.data.action`? yes → challenger loses card, execute `currentEvent`. no → `currentEvent.user` loses a card, end of turn
+  - no → `currentEvent.user` loses a card; end of turn.
 - block: save this event as `blockEvent`.
 Game is now waiting for one of the following events: [acceptBlock, challengeBlock]
   - acceptBlock: no-op. next player's turn. (currentPlayer must confirm)
   - challengeBlock: does `blockEvent.user` have `blockEvent.data.card`?
-    - yes → `challengeBlockEvent.user` loses a card. block succeeds. end of turn.
+    - yes → `challengeBlockEvent.user` loses a card; block succeeds; `blockEvent.user` discards required card and draws a new one; end of turn.
     - no → `blockEvent.user` loses card, and execute `currentEvent`

 ## Clients losing connection: